-Pine Lane Farm is crazy happy to announce a last minute cool event!
-On Sunday, August 30, at 4:00, we welcome Steve Wescott and his pack goat Leeroy Brown.
-The County Kids 4H Club is hosting Steve and Leeroy to learn about an awesome project called Needle 2 Square.
-Steve and Leeroy are walking across the county from the Space Needle in Seattle to Times Square in New York.
+Pine Lane Farm was priviledged to welcome Steve Wescott and his pack goat Leeroy Brown.
+The County Kids 4H Club is hosted Steve and Leeroy to learn about an awesome project called Needle 2 Square.
+Steve and Leeroy walked across the county from the Space Needle in Seattle to Times Square in New York.
 Seems quite odd, but Steve is a Christian and kind of a missionary, bringing awareness and raising funds for an orphanage in Nairobi, Kenya.
 This Uzima Outreach in Kenya serves addicts and the starving children of addicts.
 Steve hopes to raise enough money to purchase a small farm in Kenya that will help the children prosper.
 So all are welcome to attend and hear about Steve and Leeroys adventures.
-They are in Cincinnati now (the end of August, 2015) and we are VERY excited to meet them both.
+They were in Cincinnati (the end of August, 2015) and we were excited to meet them both.
 Check out Needle2square.com for more information.